MicrosoftDocs/power-platform/power-virtual-agents/advanced-flow.md

 ![Flag an issue](media/FlagIssue.png)

-All information collected via **Flag an issue** feature adheres to [Microsoft’s privacy policy](https://privacy.microsoft.com/en-US/privacystatement) and will be used anonymously to help improve bot quality.
+All information collected via **Flag an issue** command adheres to [Microsoft’s privacy policy](https://privacy.microsoft.com/en-US/privacystatement) and will be used anonymously to help improve bot quality.